lrenhrda/no-framework-webpack-boilerplate/README.md

 for Webpack to build transpiled, minified `.js` files along with gzipped files.

-Furthermore [ESLint](https://eslint.org), preconfigured to use the Airbnb rules, is provided to check your code.
+Furthermore [ESLint](https://eslint.org), preconfigured to use the Standard Style, is provided to check your code.
 (Feel free to adjust `.eslintrc` to you needs)

 Finally, a `Dockerfile` is included that uses a two-stage build to create